Clan Rising

 Glenda May Jackson, CBE

-The Birkenhead bricklayer's daughter who won two Academy Awards in three years, walked off the stage in 1992 to win Hampstead and Highgate for Labour, served twenty-three years as an MP, then came back to play Lear at the Old Vic at seventy-nine.
+The Birkenhead bricklayer's daughter who won two Academy Awards in three years, served twenty-three years as a Labour MP, and came back to play King Lear at seventy-nine.

-Glenda May Jackson was born at Birkenhead on the Wirral on 9 May 1936, eldest of four daughters of Harry Jackson, a bricklayer, and Joan Pearce, a shop assistant and later a cleaner at the local schools.
-The family moved to Hoylake when she was small.
-She left West Kirby County Grammar School at sixteen, worked behind the counter at Boots the chemist on Hoylake high street for two years, joined the local Townswomen's Guild amateur drama group, and won a scholarship to the Royal Academy of Dramatic Art in London in 1954 on the strength of a single audition.
-She arrived in London with one suitcase, a place in a Tufnell Park bedsit and the working-class Mersey accent she would never quite lose and never tried to.
+Glenda May Jackson was born at Birkenhead on the Wirral on 9 May 1936, eldest of four daughters of a bricklayer and a cleaner.
+She left grammar school at sixteen, worked behind the counter at Boots in Hoylake, joined a local amateur drama group, and won a scholarship to the Royal Academy of Dramatic Art in 1954 on a single audition, arriving in London with one suitcase and the Mersey accent she never tried to lose.

-She stepped down at the 2015 general election, sixty-eight years old, and announced she was going back to acting.
-She played Lear at the Old Vic in Deborah Warner's 2016 production at seventy-nine years old, in a male-coded reading of the part that was the central British classical performance of the decade, and won the Best Actress award at the Critics' Circle Theatre Awards in 2017.
-She played Lear again on Broadway in 2019 and won a Tony Award for it.
-She played the lead in Florian Zeller's *The Father* in the female-reworked version *The Mother* at Edinburgh and at the Tricycle in 2017, and in the BBC's *Elizabeth Is Missing* in 2019.
-She was given the BAFTA for the *Elizabeth Is Missing* lead at eighty-three.
-She died at her north London home on 15 June 2023, eighty-seven years old, after a short illness, three days after finishing post-production work on Christopher Munro's *The Great Escaper* opposite Michael Caine.
-The Jackson name in its dominant English form, the patronymic of Jack rooted in the industrial Yorkshire-Tyneside coal-and-shipyard belt, carries her on both Academy Awards and the Labour benches at once.
+She stood down in 2015 and went straight back to acting.
+She played King Lear at the Old Vic in 2016 at seventy-nine, the central British classical performance of the decade, reprised it on Broadway and won a Tony Award for it in 2019, and won a BAFTA at eighty-three for Elizabeth Is Missing.
+She died at her north London home on 15 June 2023, eighty-seven years old, days after finishing her last film.
+The Jackson name, the patronymic of Jack rooted in the industrial Yorkshire and Tyneside belt, carries her on both Academy Awards and the Labour benches at once.

 Achievements